Florida House Races 2026: The Sunshine State Battleground

 FL-13 and FL-7: The Republican Toss-Ups

-FL-13 in the St. Petersburg area is among the most genuinely competitive House districts in the country.
-The Pinellas County coastal suburban district has trended Democratic through 2018-2022 as college-educated voters shifted, then flipped back to Republicans in 2022 when Anna Paulina Luna won by a narrow margin.
+FL-13 in the St. Petersburg area is among the most genuinely swing districts in the country.
+The Pinellas County coastal suburban voters has trended Democratic through 2018-2022 as college-educated voters shifted, then flipped back to Republicans in 2022 when Anna Paulina Luna won by a narrow margin.
 Luna is a Trump ally with a combative public profile — she has been among the most vocal MAGA-aligned members — which may or may not be well-suited to a competitive suburban district.
 Democratic challengers in 2026 will frame the race around healthcare, abortion, and economic issues that poll well in suburban Tampa Bay.

 FL-7 in the I-4 corridor through Volusia County is a perennial toss-up district that both parties have traded multiple times.
 The area includes Daytona Beach and a mix of retirees, service economy workers, and suburban communities.
 Cory Mills, who won the seat in 2022, held it by roughly 2 points in 2024 against national Democratic opposition spending.
 The I-4 corridor broadly is the most competitive geography in Florida — it is where statewide elections are decided — making FL-7 a genuine bellwether for the Florida electorate.